microsoftgraph/msgraph-sample-office-addin/tutorial/02-create-app.md

 <!-- markdownlint-disable MD002 MD041 -->

-In this exercise you will create an Office Add-in using [Express](http://expressjs.com/).
+In this exercise you will create an Office Add-in solution using [Express](http://expressjs.com/).
+The solution will consist of two parts.

+- The add-in, implemented as static HTML and JavaScript files.
+- A Node.js/Express server that serves the add-in and implements a web API to retrieve data for the add-in.

 ## Create the server